microsoft/WhatTheHack/019-ThisOldDataWarehouse/README.md

 1. Azure Synapse Decision Tree
 1. Refactor T-SQL code to be compatible with Synapse
 1. ETL/ELT design patterns and how to build them with ADF + ADLS
-1. Setup a streaming data pipeline with HDInsight Kafka
+1. Setup a streaming data pipeline with Kafka
 1. Tune Synapse for analytical workloads and design report for best performance

 ## Challenges